 4. Release Rate

 Currently on version 8.4.2, Cavirin has seen regular releases over the years since its initial release back in 2012; in contrast, RiskRecon—having debuted in 2016—has a limited release history.

 Cavirin's pricing model varies depending on deployment architecture and infrastructure size—for example, its AWS virtual appliance costs $495/month for a subscription on top of metered pricing per instance.

-RiskRecon's pricing is not publicly available; similarly, support resources are noticably absent from its website.
-In contrast, Cavirin provides a decent corpus of public support materials as well as an online help desk/knowledgbase and support portal (password protected).
+RiskRecon's pricing is not publicly available; similarly, support resources are noticeably absent from its website.
+In contrast, Cavirin provides a decent corpus of public support materials as well as an online help desk/knowledge base and support portal (password protected).

 6. API and Extensibility